 I don’t think I made it that far before giving up (or I prioritized other upgrades).
 I had just made it to the ice area for the first time, around 3 or 5 rooms in, when the game made me fight yet another wolf mini-boss, except now there were other enemies in the arena with it, and a second wolf mini-boss abruptly falls from the sky on the other side some time after the fight starts!
 I already had to retry this part a few times due to a combination of how little time the wolves give you to react to their attacks (less than 1/4 second) and the two of them attacking asynchronously, but when I took damage from the other one falling on top of me with NO warning, I decided my Game Pass time was better spent elsewhere.

-This comment was deleted over 1 year ago.
+This comment was deleted almost 2 years ago.

-This comment was deleted over 1 year ago.
+This comment was deleted almost 2 years ago.

 That really depends.
 Sometimes I just bounce between different hobbies, trying to see if any of them will work for me today, but leave irritated after none work, and have to sleep to reset myself.
 Sometimes it’s just the amount of work taking away the time, and there’s not much I can do about it, other than finish the things to do, otherwise they’ll bother me later on.